How to implement an autoloader in a legacy php application

 As A Global Function

 Perhaps the most straightforward way to implement our new autoloader code is as a global function.
-Below, we find the autoloader code to use; the function name is prefixed with fp to make sure it does not conflict with any existing function names.
+Below, we find the autoloader code to use; the function name is prefixed with mlaphp_ to make sure it does not conflict with any existing function names.

 <?php

-// strip off any leading namespace separator from PHP 5.3
+// Strip off any leading namespace separator from PHP 5.3

 $class = ltrim($class, '\\');

-// the eventual file path
+// The eventual file path

 $subpath = '';